 What can I receive compensation for in a Fort Lauderdale product liability lawsuit?

-Florida allows injured individuals to seek both economic and non-economic damages in a product liability claim.
+In Fort Lauderdale and throughout Florida, injured individuals can seek recover compensation after a manufacturing defect caused them harm.
+You can seek both economic and non-economic damages in a product liability claim.
 The term “damage” in the law refers to payments made in compensation for harm done.

 Economic damages refer to a payment made in compensation for the out-of-pocket expenses you incurred from your injury, such as: